ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 And Grunt will automatically load all `js` or `coffee` configs from specified directory.

-One of side effects is that you no longer need to load your configs into variable and pass them to `grunt.initconfig`, as in case with `load-grunt-configs`.
+One of side effects is that we no longer need to load configs into variable and pass them to `grunt.initconfig`, as in case with `load-grunt-configs`.
 Loaded by this method configs will extend already existing config with native Grunt methods.

 Instead of this: